Constitution

 Section 2: Charge

 To study, formulate, and recommend to Staff Senate policies and procedures affecting the working conditions of classified and university staff and to promote staff participation in the University community.
-Areas for consideration include, but are not limited to, staff morale, evaluation, communication with supervisors, recognition, and career development; staff relations with administrators, faculty, and students; benefits and personal leave; extra university professional activity; and matters of equity and diversity that affect staff.
+Areas for consideration include, staff morale, evaluation, communication with supervisors, recognition, and career development; staff relations with administrators, faculty, and students; benefits and personal leave; extra-university professional activity; and matters of equity and diversity that affect staff.

 Section 3: Membership